ihcsim/linkerd2-gitops/README.md

 kubectl apply -f ./project.yaml
 ```

-> This restricts the project with permissions to deploy resources to the same
+> The `demo` project is restricted to deploying resources to the same cluster
-> cluster that Argo CD is on.
+> that Argo CD is on.
+To register separate remote clusters, use the
-> To register separate remote clusters, use the `argocd cluster add` command.
+> `argocd cluster add` command.

 Confirm that the project is deployed correctly: